Cancerfonden - dör för dig

 Process

-Research & insight: Quick survey and interviews revealed that Gen Z disengage when experiences feel heavy or transactional.
+Research & insight: Surveys and interviews with Gen Z revealed that they disengage when experiences feel heavy, transactional or overly institutional.

-Design: Visual direction focused on warmth, energy and accessibility.
-WCAG 2.2 principles guided all color and contrast decisions.
+Design: The visual direction focused on warmth, energy and accessibility.
+Color, contrast and typography were designed according to WCAG 2.2 principles to ensure readability and inclusivity.

-Prototype & testing: Conducted user tests with the target group to refine tone, microcopy and sharing flow (SMS, Instagram, Snapchat, and even physical letter via PostNord).
+Prototype & testing: Interactive prototypes were tested with the target group to refine tone, microcopy and the sharing flow across platforms such as SMS, Instagram, Snapchat and even physical delivery through PostNord.

 Solution